-The CDO covers approximately one-half mile each of Sepulveda Boulevard, Manchester Avenue and La Tijera Boulevard.
+The CDO covers approximately 0.84 miles of Lincoln Boulevard and 0.21 miles of Manchester Avenue.
 While these are walkable distances, the urban form is not currently conducive to pedestrian activity.
 There is limited landscaping and street trees, and limited differentiation between the sidewalk and heavily traveled streets.
-Currently, some businesses do not have entrances on the major streets, but rather can only be accessed from parking lots in the rear.
+Currently, many businesses have entrances on the major streets, but others are fronted by parking lots.
+Signage along Lincoln and Manchester tends to be cluttered, and distracts from the visual aesthetic of the commercial buildings.